 Meetings are held on the first Tuesday of each month from 7:00 p.m. to 8:30 p.m., at the Haywood County Extension Center.
 Guests are always welcome to come and enjoy the buzzing activity, because we care about sharing beekeeping knowledge with each other, and our community.

-If you need a new colony of friends and beekeepers, then HCBC invites you to join our colony of beeks.
+If you need a new colony of friends and beekeepers, then HCBC invites you to join this colony.
 We are always ready to expand, so we can pollinate the community with the sweet aroma of beekeeping.

-HCBC needs more “worker bees” to join our colony.
+HCBC needs more “worker bees” to join the colony.

 REMEMBER to continue your Integrated Pest Management (IPM) with varroa mite checks and consider what treatment(s) you may need to apply.